ossd-s23/Hype-Tabs/README.md

 4. Try it out!
 Hype Tabs should now be active until you restart Firefox.

 ## Contributing
 See our Contribution Guidelines [here](https://github.com/ossd-s23/Hype-Tabs/blob/main/CONTRIBUTING.md).
+If you are interested in getting involved, feel free to also join our [Discord](https://discord.gg/c6z9Y6UMbr).

 ## License
 Hype Tabs is a Free and Open Source project [licensed](https://github.com/ossd-s23/Hype-Tabs/blob/main/LICENSE) under the MIT License.